heristop/clover-map/docs/config.md

 - `children`: An array of nested sections or tasks, supporting hierarchical project structures.
 - `isCollapsed` (optional): A boolean flag indicating whether the section should be collapsed, helping to manage the visibility of complex structures.

-By following this guide, you can effectively utilize TreemapFlow to manage your projects, import/export data seamlessly, and maintain a well-organized JSON configuration.
+By following this guide, you can effectively utilize CloverMap to manage your projects, import/export data seamlessly, and maintain a well-organized JSON configuration.